 A president and some porn stars

 Bill Clinton: Elder statesman, tireless charity worker and fan of the ladies was in Monte Carlo, Monaco for an event for his foundation and the Prince Albert II (heh) of Monaco Foundation, when three women asked to have their picture taken with him.
 We have to assume that this is pretty common for Clinton.
-The three women were adult film stars, known as Brooklyn Lee, Tasha Reign and Jennifer Taule.
+Two of the women were adult film stars known as Brooklyn Lee and Tasha Reign.
 Clinton shook their hands and said how much he admired their work.

 Loco for tacos